4261.1 AR - Personal Illness/Injury Leave

 5. Industrial accidents or illnesses when leave granted specifically for that purpose has been exhausted (Education Code 45192)

-6. Need of the employee of his/her family member, as defined in Labor Code 245.5 for the diagnosis, care, or treatment of an existing health condition or for preventative care (Labor Code 233, 246.5)
+7. Need of the employee of his/her family member, as defined in Labor Code 245.5 for the diagnosis, care, or treatment of an existing health condition or for preventative care (Government Code 12945.2; Labor Code 233, 246.5)

 An employee may take leave for personal illness or injury at any time during the year, even if credit for such leave has not yet been accrued.
-However, a new full-time classified employee shall not be entitled to more than six days of sick leave until he/she has completed six months of active service with the district.
+However, a new full-time classified employee shall not be entitled to more than six days of sick leave, or the proportionate amount to which the employee may be entitled, until the first day of the month after the employee has completed six months of active service with the district.
 (Education Code 45191)

 Additional Leave for Disabled Military Veterans

-In addition to any other entitlement for sick leave with pay, a newly hired classified employee who is a military veteran with a military service-connected disability rated at 30 percent or higher by the U.S. Department of Veterans Affairs shall be entitled to sick leave with pay of up to 12 days for the purpose of undergoing medical treatment for his/her military service-connected disability.
+In addition to any other entitlement for sick leave with pay, a newly hired classified employee who is a former active duty member of the U.S. Armed Forces or a former or current member of the California National Guard or a federal reserve component shall be entitled to sick leave with pay of up to 12 days for the purpose of undergoing medical treatment, including mental health treatment, for a military service-connected disability rated at 30 percent or higher by the U.S. Department of Veterans Affairs.
 An eligible employee employed less than five days per week shall be entitled to such leave in proportion to the time he/she works.
 (Education Code 45191.5)

 Verification Requirements